Rethinking Test Time Scaling for Flow-Matching Generative Models: Method

-\paragraph{Test Time Scaling for Diffusion Models.} The inference cost of T2I diffusion models can be naturally scaled by increasing the number of denoising steps, but this yields rapidly diminishing returns \cite{tts_ma}.
-A more effective strategy is to search over a pool of sampled candidates to identify the one that leads to the highest quality generation \cite{tts_ma, sana1_5, fk, dynamic_search, tts_greedy}.
+The inference cost of text-to-image diffusion or flow models can be naturally scaled by increasing the number of denoising steps, but this yields rapidly diminishing returns \cite{tts_ma}.
+A more effective strategy is to search over a pool of sampled candidates to identify the one that leads to the highest quality generation \cite{tts_ma, fk, classic, tts_kim, sana1_5, das}.
 This process relies on diverse samples and two key components: a verifier and a search algorithm.
 Verifiers are typically pretrained lightweight reward models \cite{imagereward, hps, pickapic, clip} that evaluate the quality of generated image candidates.
 Conditioned on an input text prompt $p \in \mathcal{P}$, the verifier is formulated as

-and may not be differentiable with respect to the inference trajectory.
-The search algorithm aims to identify the most promising candidates that maximize the verifier's reward scores.
-The algorithm $f$ takes the verifier $\psi \in \Psi$, the diffusion model $\phi \in \Phi$, and $N$ candidate image samples with text conditions as input and returns an image:
+and may not be differentiable with respect to the inference trajectory \cite{das}.
+The search algorithm $f$ aims to identify the most promising candidates that maximize the verifier's reward scores.
+It takes the verifier $\psi \in \Psi$, the flow-matching model $\phi \in \Phi$, and $N$ candidate image samples with text conditions as input and returns an image,

 Increasing the number of candidates $N$ increases the probability of finding a high-reward sample, but also increases the inference-time compute cost.
-Among various search algorithms, best-of-$N$ is the most straightforward yet effective one \cite{sana1_5, tts_ma}.
-This algorithm independently samples $N$ Gaussian noise, denoises each, and verifies their rewards.
-Its core advantage lies in enabling global exploration across the initial noise space.
-Other strategies, such as greedy neighborhood search \cite{tts_ma, tts_greedy} or trajectory-level search \cite{fk, tts_ma, dynamic_search, beam_vseq, tts_kim}, primarily focus on finding locally optimal candidates.
-In this paper, we mainly focus on improving TTS over best-of-$N$, since a more global search, as discussed in \cref{sec:diversity}, typically yields better performance.
-While some methods scale performance by refining the conditioning signals \cite{reflect_perfect, reflectdit, tts_kim_p}, we focus our study to the setting where the text condition remains fixed.
+Therefore, the critical challenge in designing an effective algorithm $f$ is to maximize the search space while minimizing the computational overhead.
+While some methods scale test-time performance by iteratively refining the conditioning signals \cite{reflect_perfect, reflectdit, tts_kim_p}, our study specifically focuses on optimizing the search process under a fixed text condition.